webdiscus/pug-plugin/README.md

 >
 > - Don't define styles and JS files in entry.
 You can use `require()` for source files of JS and SCSS in Pug.
 > - Don't import styles in JS.
 Use `require()` for style files in Pug.
 > - Don't use `html-webpack-plugin` to render Pug files in HTML.
-The Pug plugin processes files from webpack entry.
+The Pug plugin processes files from Webpack entry.
 > - Don't use `mini-css-extract-plugin` to extract CSS from styles.
 The Pug plugin extract CSS from styles required in Pug.

 <a id="plugin-options" name="plugin-options" href="#plugin-options"></a>